 Featured below is a very romantic-styled engagement ring with a gorgeous Tanzanite as its centrepiece.

 Tanzanites typically displays a good range of lilac, violets and blue all within the same stone.
 In a more ‘technical’ term, it is a trichroic gemstone, meaning Tanzanites typically exhibit 3 layers of colour.
 There are very few gemstones known to Mankind that are trichroic.

 <iframe width=”560″ height=”315″ src=”https://www.youtube.com/embed/3fuXH8jF7SM?controls=0″ frameborder=”0″ allow=”accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture” allowfullscreen></iframe>

 And what’s more brilliant about this piece is that this design can be worn with a plain wedding band in a seamless effect!
 No awkward gap between your engagement ring and your wedding band!

 If you don’t fancy a plain wedding band, style your engagement ring with a channel-set diamond wedding band, with our seamless effect.
 Either way, it will be a super gorgeous wedding stack.

-An exceptional pair of earrings, for a discerning client.
-Unheated customised Sapphire earrings – bespoke jewellery at its finest quality.
+Unheated bespoke Sapphire earrings.
+An exceptional pair, for a discerning client.
+Bespoke jewellery at its finest quality.

 2 pairs of matching unheated sapphire earrings is very rare.
 All 4 pieces totalling near 16cts.